SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 the images we are used to that use Pytorch.

 1. Start by enabling the service: `Google Artifact Registry API` and `Google Cloud Build API`.
-This can be done through the web site (by searching for the services) or can also be enabled from the terminal:
+This can be done through the website (by searching for the services) or can also be enabled from the terminal:

     ```bash
     gcloud services enable artifactregistry.googleapis.com